GusStgoReyes/poldracklab.github.io/labguide/research/code_management.md

     permissive licenses such as MIT or Apache, but other licenses may be used (e.g. in collaborative projects that use GPL-style licenses).
     - If code is used from other projects, the licensing requirements for that code should be obeyed.
+    - Check out this [resource](https://choosealicense.com/) to decide on which license to use.
 - A Github release should be generated for code related to any paper submission, containing the exact code used to implement all of the included analyses for the submitted version.
 - The Github repository should be